 GENETICALLY ENGINEERED (GE or GMO) FOODS

 Genetic engineering involves adding, deleting or changing specific genes in a plant to produce certain qualities in the plant.
-Genetic modification is not new.
 Crops have always been crossbred to produce tastier, hardier, more nutritious varieties of food.
 Indeed, our present foods were bred from wild plants by generations of farmers who carefully picked the best of their crop to produce the next year's crop.

-The new genetic methods are more specific, work much faster, and for the first time companies are patenting their new varieties to give them control over who grows the crops.
+The new genetic methods, however, are more invasive, and for the first time companies are patenting their new varieties to give them control over who grows the crops.
 They are also, for the first time, combining the genes of pigs or fish with those of plants.
 This is radical new technology – and very unproven in its long-term effects.

-As with any new technology, there are potential problems with GE.
-For example, some G-E plants make their own toxic pesticides.
+There are serious problems with GMOs.
+For example, some GMO plants make their own toxic pesticides.
 In a recent incident, Bt corn, bred to produce a pesticide to kill corn borers, also killed monarch butterflies that ate the pollen.
 It won't kill humans outright, but what are the health effects?
 Thirty percent of the corn grown in America in 1999 was genetically engineered Bt corn.

 Roundup Ready soybeans are bred to withstand more of the pesticide called Roundup.
 This means more pesticide can be sprayed.
 This is excellent for the pesticide producer.
 However, what does the pesticide do to our bodies, water supplies, wildlife, and soil microorganisms?

-Another controversial area of GE is called "terminator genes".
+Another controversial area of GMOs is called "terminator genes".
 These are genes that are added to the plant so that it will not reproduce.
 This way, the farmer must buy new patented seeds from the company each year, instead of saving seeds for next year, a common practice especially in poorer nations.
-In summary, there are potential benefits of GE, such as improved drought-resistance or nutrition of crops.
-In practice, however, the focus of GE is often on greater production and continued dependence on chemical methods of agriculture.
+In summary, there are potential benefits of GMO science, such as improved drought-resistance or nutrition of crops.
+In practice, however, the focus of GMOs is often on greater production and continued dependence on chemical methods of agriculture.

-Most European nations, where more small farms remain, prohibit the importation of GE foods or seeds.
-There is less concern in America, although recently two large natural food retailers decided to stop selling GE foods.
+Most European nations, where more small farms remain, prohibit the importation of GMO foods or seeds.
+America is somewhat behind in this area, though resistance to GMO technology is growing.
 Americans tend to embrace new technology more readily, and in America chemical companies have more influence.

-Most likely, GMO or GE foods should be banned, as we simply don’t know enough about its long-term effects.
+Most likely, GMO foods should be banned, as we simply don’t know enough about its long-term effects.
 As a first step, there is a campaign to insist on labeling of genetically engineered foods.
 This is the only way people will have a choice regarding what they are eating.
-Time will tell if any of the GMO foods are really better foods for our health, and not just ways to enhance crop yields or fight bugs that attack poor quality crops.
+Time will tell if any of the GMO foods are really better foods for our health.

 MAP OR MODIFIED ATMOSPHERIC PACKAGING OF ORGANIC PRODUCE